 Our travel budget for our 2017 South Korea trip was less than PHP 30,000, and that already includes round-trip airfare, accommodation in Busan and Seoul, round-trip KTX ride, food, attraction fees, and shopping!
 If you’re wondering if that’s more than enough, I just want you to know that I didn’t get hungry.
 I have friends who can survive in Korea for seven days with only PHP 20,000.
 But I prefer eating all the Korean food I can get my hands on.
 Saying no to odeng is not my thing.

-And with tons of discount websites such as Trazy.com, traveling in style but still within budget is still possible.
+And with tons of discount websites such as Trazy.com and Klook Travel, traveling in style but still within budget is still possible.
 Though it’s possible that some prices have increased in 2018, but my travel budget in 2014 compared to 2017 didn’t change much.
 I’m pretty sure 2018 wouldn’t be too different, too.